What is Inverse Probability of Treatment Weighting (IPTW)?

 print(paste("95% Confidence Interval for ATE: ", CI_ATE[1], " - ", CI_ATE[2]))

-Define the population: The population consists of 1,000 individuals, with an equal distribution of males and females.
+1. define the population: the population consists of 1,000 individuals, with an equal distribution of males and females.

-Assign treatment: Treatment (doctor’s visits) is assigned based on a Bernoulli distribution, with males being twice as less likely to visit doctors than females.
+2. assign treatment: treatment (doctor’s visits) is assigned based on a Bernoulli distribution, with males being twice as less likely to visit doctors than females.

-Estimate propensity scores: Propensity scores, the probability of receiving treatment given the observed covariates, are estimated using a logistic regression model.
+4. estimate propensity scores: propensity scores, the probability of receiving treatment given the observed covariates, are estimated using a logistic regression model.

-Estimate ATE: The ATE is estimated as the difference in the mean outcomes between the treated and untreated groups in the pseudopopulation.
+7. estimate the ATE and obtain confidence intervals.
+The estimated ATE is expected difference in the mean outcomes between the treated and untreated groups in the pseudopopulation.
 This is done by fitting a model to the weighted sample and estimating the effect of the treatment.
+Confidence intervals may be obtained by bootstrapping, the delta-method, or simulation based inference (see: (Greifer et al. 2023)).

 Summary